AashritFichadiya/AashritFichadiya/README.md

 # Hi 👋, I'm Aashrit Fichadiya

-A passionate Flutter Developer & Android Developer and Enthusiast from India
+A passionate Flutter Developer, Android Developer and Enthusiast from India
 🌱 Growing and Learning Daily
-💖 Building Apps with Flutter & Dart And Android Kotlin 🚀 Exploring Firebase for Backend Solutions
+💖 Building Apps with Flutter & Dart And Android Kotlin
+🚀 Exploring Firebase for Backend Solutions

 ## 👩‍💻 Languages and Tools I Use: